ibm-cloud-docs/codeengine/ts-app-createfails.md

     To fix the errors, set the `--memory` option between 128 Mi and 32 Gi, and set the `--cpu` option between 0.01 and 8.0 vCPU.

-  For more information about deploying apps, see [Deploying applications](/docs/codeengine?topic=codeengine-application-workloads).

 6. If you receive an error message that indicates the resource quota is exceeded, delete apps or app revisions before you can deploy additional apps or app revisions.

 * To manage your apps, use the [**`ibmcloud ce app list`**](/docs/codeengine?topic=codeengine-cli#cli-application-list) command to display a list of all of your apps in the current project.
 Use the [**`ibmcloud ce app delete`**](/docs/codeengine?topic=codeengine-cli#cli-application-delete) command to remove apps as needed.